 Paper packaging company Mondi's top boss to leave

-Jan 10 (Reuters) - Paper packaging company Mondi Plc MNDI.L said on Friday that Chief Executive Officer Peter Oswald would step down after nearly three years in the role.
+Jan 10 (Reuters) - Paper packaging company Mondi Plc's MNDI.L chief executive officer is stepping down after nearly three years in the role, a move that comes at time when the industry is going through a major change and grappling with high costs.

-Mondi named Chief Financial Officer Andrew King as the interim CEO.
-He will take over from Oswald on March 31 and will keep the role until a successor is appointed, the company said.
+The company said on Friday CEO Peter Oswald would be replaced by Chief Financial Officer Andrew King on an interim basis.
+King will take over on March 31 and keep the role until a successor is appointed, the company said.

-The FTSE 100 firm did not disclose the reason for Oswald's departure.
+The FTSE 100 firm did not disclose the reason for Oswald's sudden departure.

+A shift to online reading has reduced the need for newsprint, but the sector is trying to offset that by catering to increased demand for shipping boxes from e-commerce companies.

+However, Mondi, like its peers Smurfit Kappa Group Plc SKG.I, Sappi Ltd SAPJ.J and DS Smith Plc SMDS.L, faces high fibre costs that are weighing on profits.
+Mondi's third-quarter earnings slumped 18% on sluggish demand and softer prices for key paper grades.

 ((shanima.a@thomsonreuters.com; shanima.a.thomsonreuters.com@reuters.net ; Within UK +44 20 7542 1810; Outside UK+91 80 6749 3167; ;))